Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Introduction

 \section{Introduction}

-The SARS-CoV-2 virus has killed over 5 million people while causing enormous economic losses.
-Large-scale screening has proven effective in curbing the virus's spread \citep{mercer2021testing,xing2020rapid,barak2021lessons} through promptly identifying and isolating infected individuals and their contacts \citep{cleary2021using, brault2021group}.
-Nevertheless, screening the entire population requires a massive amount of resources.
-Diagnosis of SARS-CoV-2 infection is commonly performed using polymerase chain reaction (PCR) tests, which require chemical reagents, machine time and trained medical personnel.
-The scale and complexity of this demand makes population-wide screening hard, if not infeasible, for many countries \citep{grid2020combating}.
+The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has claimed millions of lives while causing enormous economic losses.
+Large-scale screening using polymerase chain reaction (PCR) tests can curb the virus's spread \citep{mercer2021testing,xing2020rapid,barak2021lessons} through promptly identifying and isolating infected individuals and their contacts \citep{cleary2021using, brault2021group}, but it requires a massive amount of chemical reagent and access to many diagnostic testing machines.

-A promising solution to this conundrum is \textit{group testing}.
-The \textit{Dorfman procedure}, the first group testing protocol proposed in 1943 to screen enlisted soldiers for syphilis \citep{dorfman1944}, pools multiple samples together and tests each pool using a single test.
-Samples from a pool testing negative are cleared, while samples from a pool testing positive receive individual followup tests.
+A promising solution is \textit{group testing}.\footnote{In this manuscript, we use \textit{pooled testing} to refer to pooling multiple samples together and testing them with a single test, and use group testing to refer to a testing protocol that utilizes pooled testing to improve testing efficiency.} The \textit{Dorfman procedure}, the first group testing protocol proposed in 1943 to screen soldiers for syphilis \citep{dorfman1944}, pools multiple samples and tests each pool using a single test.
 Especially in low-prevalence settings, group testing can save significant test resources compared to individual testing \citep{kim2007comparison}.

-Group testing has been successfully implemented for large-scale screening in multiple communities worldwide and yielded promising results in controlling the spread of SARS-CoV-2.
-In May 2020, the city of Wuhan employed pooled testing to screen nine million population over ten days \citep{wuhan2020}.
-Furthermore, repeated screening of the entire population helps to achieve persistent infection control.
-In fall 2020, Cornell University conducted repeated surveillance testing on 5-7K Cornell students and employees per day using pools of size five and reopened its campus safely \citep{cornell2020}.
-Going forward, repeated community-based screening may be necessary for long-term containment of COVID-19 under low prevalence \citep{barak2021lessons}.
+Group testing has proven effective in large-scale community screening worldwide and in controlling the spread of coronavirus disease 2019 (COVID-19).
+In May 2020, Wuhan screened nine million people over ten days using pools of five to ten \citep{wuhan2020}.
+Many K-12 schools and universities, including Cornell University, Duke University, and the University of Cambridge, used pools of 5 to 24 to conduct campus-wide screenings \citep{mendoza2021implementation,cornell2020,denny2020implementation, mahase2020covid}.

-Repeated large-scale screening using group testing provides the most value when the \textit{sensitivity}, i.e., the probability of correctly identifying positive samples, and \textit{efficiency}, i.e., the number of individuals screened per PCR test, are high.
-High sensitivity helps identify the positives accurately, while high efficiency permits more frequent screening under limited resources.
-Together, they enable early identification and isolation of positives as well as quarantine of close contacts, which prevents further disease spread and contributes to better infection control.